ErykKul/json-transformer/README.md

 }
 ```

-As can be seen, the resulting objects are merged in a consistent manner, just as described before.
-More details on using the `[i]` notation for iterating over elements in an array can be found in [working with arrays](#working-with-arrays) section.
+As can be seen, the resulting objects are merged consistently, just as described before.

 ### Expressions